maykar/compact-custom-header/compact-custom-header/readme.md

 <img src="https://i.imgur.com/yjKLd9l.jpg" width="400px">

 * Show your current devices user agent information for easy copy and paste to config.
-* Show all tabs so that when using a device where tabs are hidden, you can temporarily show all tabs to allow for easy configuration.
+* Show all tabs so that when using a device where tabs are hidden, you can temporarily show all to allow for easy configuration.
-* The refresh button will do a hard refresh, refreshing the page ignoring cache.
+* The refresh button will do a "hard refresh", refreshing the page ignoring cache.
+Helps when changing config options and things don't display correctly and will load new code after an update of the card.

 ## User Agent (or Username) Config: